Real person fiction: Description

 In general, the authors seem to adopt the public personas of the celebrities in question as their own characters, building a fictional universe based on the supposed real-life histories of their idols.
 Information from interviews, documentaries, music videos, and other publicity sources are assimilated into the stories.
 It is also very popular to write fiction about celebrity couples.
 Communities of writers build collective archetypes based on the celebrities' public personas.
-Communities also develop their own ethics on what sort of stories are acceptable - some are uncomfortable with slash fiction, or with mention of the celebrity's real-life families, or with stories involving suicide, murder, or rape.
+Communities also develop their own ethics on what sort of stories are acceptable – some are uncomfortable with slash fiction, or with mention of the celebrity's real-life families, or with stories involving suicide, murder, or rape.
 Like most fan fiction, the RPF genre includes stories of every kind, from innocuous to sadistic to pornographic.
 The genre can be considered postmodern.

-Many fan fiction writers consider writing real person fan fiction unethical and the genre is considered somewhat separate from media-based fan fiction, both within fandom communities and academic disciplines like fan studies.
-This has not stopped mainstream legacy media outlets from giving legitimacy to such fiction in some cases: Chinese outlet Sina World News in 2016 for example promoted a hypothetical friendly written correspondence between badminton athletes Lin Dan of China and Lee Chong Wei of Malaysia immediately after the 2016 Olympics semifinals in which Lin defeated Lee in the peak of their competitive rivalry.
+Many fan fiction writers consider writing real person fiction unethical, and the genre is considered somewhat separate from media-based fan fiction, both within fandom communities and academic disciplines like fan studies.
+This has not stopped mainstream legacy media outlets from giving legitimacy to such fiction in some cases: Chinese outlet Sina World News, in 2016, for example, promoted a hypothetical friendly written correspondence between badminton athletes Lin Dan of China and Lee Chong Wei of Malaysia immediately after the 2016 Olympics semifinals in which Lin defeated Lee in the peak of their competitive rivalry.
 The "letter" when translated to Malay and English however was misrepresented as actual correspondence as it spread on Malaysian social medias, which the Malaysian Olympic contingent including Lee himself immediately quashed.

-Depictions of actors in RPF stories are often heavily influenced by characters the actors portray.
-For example, in RPF based around The Lord of the Rings, Viggo Mortensen is frequently shown as taking an Aragorn-like leadership role, Billy Boyd and Dominic Monaghan are lighthearted Hobbit-like pranksters, and Elijah Wood is more physically fragile and emotionally vulnerable than his colleagues.

-A significant minority of such stories take the form of "Mary Sue fan fiction", which feature a "Mary Sue" character, usually but not always female, who is described in extremely idealistic terms and is described as a wish-fulfillment image of the author.
+A significant minority of RPF stories take the form of "Mary Sue fan fiction", which feature a "Mary Sue" character, usually, but not always female, who is described in extremely idealistic terms and is described as a wish-fulfillment image of the author.
 A Mary Sue may become romantically involved with a band member or actor, join a film cast, prove to have superior acting or singing ability, and/or possess incredible beauty.

-Politician fic is sometimes used as a form of satire, or to highlight the underlying biases or attitudes of the politician being portrayed, although more recently there has been an increase in more 'ordinary' fan fiction about British politicians in particular, with a notable emphasis on slash.
+Politician fic is sometimes used as a form of satire, or to highlight the underlying biases or attitudes of the politician being portrayed, although more recently there has been an increase in more "ordinary" fan fiction about British politicians in particular, with a notable emphasis on slash.